How to Say No to a Client Without Burning Bridges

 Unfortunately, at this time, I do not feel I’m the right fit to help you with [the client’s goals].

 Based on our discussion, I believe [name of another coach] could be a better fit.
-You can contact him/her/them at [insert website, email, or phone number] — feel free to let him/her/them know I’ve referred you.
+You can contact them at [insert contact].
+Feel free to let them know I’ve referred you.

 I wish you all the best, and it was a pleasure to meet you!